Master software architect specializing in modern architecture

 Discovery

 This description is essentially a title or role label rather than a functional skill description.
 It lacks any concrete actions, trigger terms, or usage guidance, making it nearly impossible for Claude to correctly select this skill from a pool of alternatives.
-It also uses a noun-phrase style rather than describing capabilities in third person.
+It also uses an implied first/second person framing ('Master software architect') rather than describing what the skill does in third person.

 Suggestions